umich-its-networking/git-training-pub/index.md

 git version 2.20.1
 ```
   - An account on a GitLab server ([{{ site.gitlaburl }}]({{ site.gitlaburl }}))
-  - A partner for the advanced exercises
+  - A partner for the collaborative exercises

 ## Git Reference